Prostate

-The prostate is both an accessory gland of the male reproductive system and a muscle-driven mechanical switch between urination and ejaculation.
+The prostate is an accessory gland of the male reproductive system and a muscle-driven mechanical switch between urination and ejaculation.
 It is found in all male mammals.
 It differs between species anatomically, chemically, and physiologically.
 Anatomically, the prostate is found below the bladder, with the urethra passing through it.
 It is described in gross anatomy as consisting of lobes and in microanatomy by zone.
-It is surrounded by an elastic, fibromuscular capsule and contains glandular tissue as well as connective tissue.
+It is surrounded by an elastic, fibromuscular capsule and contains glandular and connective tissue.

-The prostate glands produce and contain fluid that forms part of semen, the substance emitted during ejaculation as part of the male sexual response.
-This prostatic fluid is slightly alkaline, milky or white in appearance.
+The prostate produces and contains fluid that forms part of semen, the substance emitted during ejaculation as part of the male sexual response.
+This prostatic fluid is slightly alkaline, and milky or white in appearance.
 The alkalinity of semen helps neutralize the acidity of the vaginal tract, prolonging the lifespan of sperm.
 The prostatic fluid is expelled in the first part of ejaculate, together with most of the sperm, because of the action of smooth muscle tissue within the prostate.
 In comparison with the few spermatozoa expelled together with mainly seminal vesicular fluid, those in prostatic fluid have better motility, longer survival, and better protection of genetic material.